PlasmaPy/plasmapy-project/README.md

 1. Create of responds to an [issue](https://github.com/PlasmaPy/plasmapy-project/issues).

-   Issues are more formal than a conversion opened in the discussion forum.
+   Issues are more formal than a conversation opened in the discussion forum.
 They are intended more to track ideas, enhancements, tasks, or bugs associated with the project.